A Brief History of Joseph Pilates

 He died in New York in 1967.
 There are reports that he died of smoke inhalation from a fire.
 But those who were there at the time such as Mary confirm that he died of his cigar smoking habit, and that a fire did occur in a storage room before his death but had nothing to do with his demise.
 The New York Times obituary read, "...a white-maned lion with steel blue eyes (one was glass from a boxing mishap), and mahagony skin, and as limber in his 80's as a teenager."

 He always knew that his exercise method would someday become a worldwide sensation.
-He stated it in one of his books, and 2 days before his death repeated it to his lawyer.
-But this did not assuage his deep disappointment over the little recognition his method gained outside the dance world during his lifetime.
+He stated it in one of his books.
+Two days before his death he repeated it to his lawyer.

 Clara and their many students continued to teach and develop the Pilates method.
 Within just 25 years after his death, Pilates had spread worldwide with millions of enthusiasts.
 His principles of core strength are now accepted and practiced by fitness trainers and physical therapists all over the world.

-The first and last photos in this article are rare portraits of Pilates courtesy of, and copyrighted by, I.C.
+The photos in this article are rare portraits of Pilates used with permission by the photographer, I.C.
 Rapoport.